HappyLabz/happylabz.github.io/TEST/ShortBulldog001_TEST_Bias_Switch.md

 </details>

 ### Test Fifty-Three
-* Sell when the linear regression slope changes to positive
+* Sell when the price hits the upper line of the 50p 2std bollinger
-* Trailing Stop is -2 points
+* Trailing Stop is -5 points
 * Results:
 ```
 Total Trades: 8